80 prison officers didn’t show up on day Daniel Khalife ‘escaped’

 Amid questions about whether terror suspect Khalife should have been held in a category A prison, rather a category B facility, around 40 inmates were moved out of Wandsworth this week.
 Justice secretary Alex Chalk said they were moved out of “an abundance of caution” and an extra governor had been put in place.

-On Friday Mr Bristow, former director-general of the National Crime Agency, was appointed as the investigator into the alleged prison escape.
+On Friday Keith Bristow, former director-general of the National Crime Agency, was appointed as the investigator into the alleged prison escape.

 His probe will consider whether relevant protocols were in place, how Khalife was given access to materials that might have facilitated it, along with staffing levels and security measures.